hashicorp/consul/middleware.md

 In the DNS status codes are called rcodes and it's slightly harder to return the correct answer in case of failure.

+So CoreDNS treats

+* SERVFAIL (dns.RcodeServerFailure)
+* REFUSED (dns.RecodeRefused)
+* FORMERR (dns.RcodeFormatError)
+* NOTIMP (dns.RcodeNotImplemented)

-So CoreDNS treats only SERVFAIL (dns.RcodeServerFailure) as special and will then assume nothing has written to the client.
+as special and will then assume nothing has written to the client.
 In all other cases it is assume something has been written to the client.